Ankitashah212/curriculum-it/README.md

 # Curriculum-It

-Curriculum-It is a task planner app specifically designed for self-learners.
+Curriculum-It is the task planning app specifically designed for self-learners.

+Here's how it works:

-* First, the user creates a profile using a local sign up or social media authentication.
+* First, the user creates a profile using a local sign up, or social media authentication.
 * The user adds subjects that they want to learn, which the app saves and displays on the main page.
 * From there, the user can click on any of the subjects in order to add them to a list of active “courses.”
 * Once the user is finished with a topic, they can set it as completed, or they can delete the course at any time.

 ## Future Development

-In future versions, Curriculum-It will have a more robust learning plan-building system based on SMART goals and other best practices for self-directed learning.
+In future versions, Curriculum-It will have a more robust learning plan organization system based on SMART goals and other best practices for self-directed learning.

 It will: